 - was living in the EU, Switzerland, Norway, Iceland or Liechtenstein on 31 December 2020 and has been living in the UK, the EU, Gibraltar, Switzerland, Norway, Iceland or Liechtenstein for the past three years.

-If you’re an EU national or a family member of an EU national
+EU nationals or a family member of an EU national

-You may be eligible if you’re an EU national or a family member of an EU national, and all the following apply:
+You may be eligible if you’re an EU national or a family member of an EU national, and:

 - you have settled status under the EU Settlement Scheme;

-- you’ve normally lived in the UK, Gibraltar, EU, Switzerland, Norway, Iceland or Liechtenstein for the past three years (this is also known as being ‘ordinarily resident’);
+- you’ve lived in the UK, Gibraltar, EU, Switzerland, Norway, Iceland or Liechtenstein for the past three years (also known as ‘ordinarily resident’);

-- you’ll be studying at a university or college in England.
+- you are studying at a university or college in England.

 You could also be eligible if you’re: